fetaro/rbatch/README.md

 ### Auto Logging

-Use the auto logging block ,`RBatch::Log`, RBatch automatically output logfiles.
+By using the auto logging block ,`RBatch::Log`, RBatch automatically output logfiles.
 The default location of log files are `${RB_HOME}/log/YYYYMMDD_HHMMSS_(script base).log`.
-If an exception is raised in auto logging block, RBatch rescue and write the stack trace to the logfile.
+If exceptions are raised in auto logging block, RBatch will rescue it and output its stack trace to the logfile.

-sample
+Sample

-make script `${RB_HOME}/bin/sample1.rb`
+Make script `${RB_HOME}/bin/sample1.rb`

 ```ruby
 require 'rbatch'